Amazon Adds Intercom Abilities To Its Echo Smart Speakers

 Amazon is rolling out a long-awaited software update for its Echo family of smart speakers that allows the devices to function as an intercom system.
 You can place Echo devices in multiple rooms and then use teleconferencing to communicate between them.

 The option of using an Echo as an intercom network has been a top request from users for a while.
-The feature is available now to owners of the Echo, Echo Dot and upcoming Echo Show, TechCrunch reports.
-It acts largely as expected, letting you communicate between all the different Echo speakers that are setup on your network.
+The feature is available now to owners of the Echo, Echo Dot, and upcoming Echo Show, TechCrunch reports.
+It acts largely as expected, letting you communicate between all the different Echo speakers that are set up on your network.

 You can “Drop-In” on an Echo to start a call with family members in another room.
 Assuming you’ve given your speakers unique names, you can start a new conference by telling Alexa to “drop-in” and saying the name of the device.
 It’s as simple as telling Alexa to “drop in on the kitchen” or “call upstairs.”